Employee of the Month (2006 film)

 Employee of the Month is a 2006 American comedy film directed by Greg Coolidge, who co-wrote it with Don Calame and Chris Conroy, and starring Dane Cook, Jessica Simpson, and Dax Shepard.
 The film's plot revolves around two warehouse club employees who compete for the affection of their newest co-worker.
 The film was shot primarily at the Costco store in Albuquerque, New Mexico, (warehouse #116).
-The film was released on October 6, 2006, and grossed $38 million.
+The film was released by Lionsgate Films on October 6, 2006, and grossed $38.4 million against a $10–12 million budget despite negative reviews from critics.

 Plot

-For ten years, Zack Bradley has been employed at Super Club as a well-regarded box boy, but faces uncertainty after a failed business venture.
+For ten years, Zack Bradley has been employed at Super Club as a box boy, but faces uncertainty after a failed business venture.
 He lives with his grandmother and has friends among his colleagues, including Lon Neilson, Iqbal Raji, and Russell Porpis-Gunders.
-Zack's rival, Vince Downey, consistently earns Employee of the Month for being the fastest and popular head cashier; however, Vince is conceited and misogynistic, and workplace bullies subordinates like his box boy, Jorge Mecico, while management remains unaware of his behaviors because of his chicanery.
+Zack's rival, Vince Downey, consistently earns Employee of the Month as a fast, popular head cashier.
+Vince is portrayed as conceited, misogynistic, and a predator in the workplace.
+He steals credit from fellow associates and mistreats subordinates like his box boy, Jorge Mecico, using deception to ensure management remains unaware of his abuse of power.

 When a new cashier, Amy Renfro, is assigned to the store, both Zack and Vince develop romantic interest in her and compete for her attention.
 Zack discovers through Amy's employee file that she had a relationship with an Employee of the Month at her previous workplace, which motivates him to pursue the same title.

 As Zack begins his quest for Employee of the Month, he realizes the challenges that lie ahead.
 He unexpectedly earns recognition after assisting a customer, who subsequently provides management with a positive review.
 This success leads to a date with Amy after work, during which Zack arranges a unique experience inside the store while Vince remains unaware of their plans.
 Amy starts to become interested in Zack, inciting Vince's jealousy.
 Vince, because of his limerence, does not recognize that his pursuit of Amy is one-sided, as she disapproves of his offensive sexual advances.
-When a cashier unexpectedly passes away on the day store owner Glen Ross arrives for an audit, Zack volunteers to fill in, leading to his promotion and access to the cashiers’ lounge, where he enjoys high-end relaxation.
+When a cashier unexpectedly died on the day store owner Glen Ross arrives for an audit, Zack volunteers to fill in, leading to his promotion and access to the cashiers’ lounge, where he enjoys high-end relaxation.
 At the same time, the breakroom that Zack shared with the lower-level employees is repurposed for merchandise storage.

 Vince attempts to undermine Zack's progress, even resorting to breaking into Zack's house to disrupt his alarm system.
 In response, Zack lists Vince's cherished possession, his 81 Honda Civic, for bargain sale.
 Jorge, who was promised the vehicle if Vince won the Employee of the Month prize 05 Chevrolet Malibu, ended their friendship with Vince, therefore.